mohasinkr/mohasinkr/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Mohasin K Rahumathulla, I'm a Final Year B.E Computer Science Engineering student at Noorul Islam Centre for Higher Education (NICHE).
-My love for computers and technology started when I was a little kid, and after all these years I still have the same excitement to learn something new about technology!
+👨‍💻 Front-end React Developer with a passion for developing performant, user-friendly, and scalable web apps.
+My love for technology started when I was a little kid, and after all these years I still have the same excitement to learn something new about technology!
 Open source = ❤

 ## Skills & Abilities
-\- Proficient in Java, C, Javascript, HTML and CSS.
+\- Proficient in Java, C, Javascript, HTML, and CSS.
 \- Experienced in Blogging and Technical Content writing.

 #### 🌱 I’m currently learning :
-- React JS
+- Backend Development using Node JS
 - DataStructures and Algorithms

 #### 📝 Future Plans :